mojzu/sso/manual/book-src/introduction.md

 #### Root Key

-Keys linked to no services or users, produced by command line and can be used to create services via HTTP requests.
+Keys linked to no services or users, produced by command line and can be used to manage Ark Auth via HTTP requests.

 #### Service Key